- Roads, Vehicles & Traffic

 Talk about the words ‘listen’ and ‘hear’.

 Ask the children to close their eyes.
-Play the traffic sounds available at [INSERT LINK TO SOUNDS].
+Play some traffic sounds - such as those recorded from a nearby street or through a streaming service such as YouTube or Spotify.
 Use a portable device and position it in different areas of the room.
 Ask students to identify the sounds they hear and which direction they come from.

 The activity Developing listening skills for road safety will also help build skills in this area.